hiro-o918/Autoencoder_NS/README.md

 ```bash
 python autoencoder/run.py --do train --model_dir result
 ```
-### how to analysis a trained sample model based on a PCA
+### how to analyze a trained sample model based on a PCA
 ```bash
 python autoencoder/run.py --do analysis --model_dir result
 ```